 MM-GHG-2R: Comply with San Diego Unified Port District Climate Action Plan Measures.
-Prior to approval of all discretionary actions and/or Coastal Development Permits, the Mitsubishi Cement Corporation Project Proponent shall be required to implement the following measures to be consistent with the Climate Action Plan.
+During construction and/or operation of the Project, the Mitsubishi Cement Corporation Project Proponent shall be required to implement the following measures to be consistent with the Climate Action Plan.

 - Vessels shall comply with the San Diego Unified Port District's voluntary vessel speed reduction program, which targets 80 percent compliance. - Vessels that are subject to the ARB's at berth regulation (dry bulk vessels are not subject to the at-berth regulation) shall comply with ARB's at berth regulation that requires shore power or alternative control technology regulation for certain vessel fleets for 80 percent of eligible calls by 2020, minus idle time to clear customs consistent with California Air Resources Board regulations.
 The TAMT Final PEIR assumed 1.5 hours of idle time for vessels to embark/disembark, which applies to all shore power and/or alternative control technologies employed at the terminal.
-This is a Project feature made into a mitigation measure to ensure compliance (see MM-GHG-9 for an explanation of the Proposed Project's shore power features). - Designated truck haul routes shall be used, and the project proponent shall decrease onsite movements where practicable.
+This is a Project feature made into a mitigation measure to ensure compliance (see MM-GHG-9 for an explanation of the Proposed Project's shore power features).